 Free ADHD Test for Adults

-Could you have adult ADHD?
-Take this free, evidence-based ADHD self assessment to find out whether your experiences may be consistent with attention deficit hyperactivity disorder.
-This ADHD screening for adults is based on the World Health Organisation's Adult ADHD Self-Report Scale (ASRS v1.1), one of the most widely used and validated tools for identifying ADHD symptoms in adults.
+This evidence-based ADHD self-assessment helps you identify whether your experiences may be consistent with attention deficit hyperactivity disorder.
+Based on the World Health Organisation's Adult ADHD Self-Report Scale (ASRS v1.1), it is one of the most widely used and validated ADHD screening tools for adults worldwide.

 Important Disclaimer